marshmallowdefender/Simon-Game/README.md

 1. Add function so that player can input their name and get personalized messages as they play, such as "Good job John!"
 1. Add text to show player what round they are on.
 1. Add option where if they get a move wrong, the game repeats the pattern.
+1. Increase pattern speed after a certain number of rounds.

 ## Credits